-\\Students completing a course that has been assigned a MOTR number may transfer that course to any public institution in Missouri.
+^{}Students completing a course that has been assigned a MOTR number may transfer that course to any public institution in Missouri.
 Those who complete CORE 42 requirements will have that verification on their transcript.

-\\\ It is your responsibility to verify that the courses listed above will transfer to the four-year institution of your choice.
+^{} It is your responsibility to verify that the courses listed above will transfer to the four-year institution of your choice.
 Maximize your transfer credits/classes by meeting with an academic advisor.

-- 6. prepare for the CompTIA A+ hardware certification exam. - 7. prepare for the CompTIA A+ software certification exam. - 8. prepare for the CompTIA Security+ certification exam.
+- 1. document computer-based problems and resolution. - 2. troubleshoot computer problems. - 3. perform user needs analysis and assessment. - 4. configure end-user computer systems. - 5. apply security settings based on enterprise policies and procedures. - 6. prepare for the CompTIA A+ hardware certification exam. - 7. prepare for the CompTIA A+ software certification exam. - 8. prepare for the CompTIA Security+ certification exam.